-Many students in Year 9 have thought about their future, but are still uncertain about courses or occupations they would like to follow after they have finished School.
-It is wise, therefore, when looking at subject choice, to keep your options open.
+Many students in Year 9 have thought about their future, however, are still uncertain about courses or occupations they would like to follow after they have finished school.
+It is wise, therefore, when looking at subject choices, to keep your options open.
 This means choosing a selection of subjects that makes it possible for you to continue thinking about your career choice before making more definite choices as you approach the end of Year 10.

-All pre-requisite subjects for university are covered in the core subjects for Year 10: Maths, English, General Mathematics, Mathematical Methods and Physical Sciences.
+All pre-requisite subjects for university are covered in the core subjects for Year 10: English, English Extension, General Mathematics, Mathematical Methods and Physical Sciences.